<< Back to the Types of Gems Guide

-As we mine, we get a wide range of blue sapphire, no gemstone is every the same, here is sample of the Blue sapphires we have mined before.
-If you ever ever have specific requirements for gemstones then please let us know.
+As we mine some of our own sapphires in Sri Lanka, we discover a wide range of blue sapphire, no gemstone is ever the same.
+Here is sample of the blue sapphires we have mined in the past.
+If you have specific requirements for gemstones then please let us know.

 Blue Sapphire, 1.19ct, round cut

 Blue Sapphire, 3.40ct, oval cut

 Please get in touch with your blue sapphire requirements via our contact page.
 If you want to read more about the amazing blue sapphire, please see this page from the Gemological Institute of America - Blue Sapphire from the GIA